pivotal/docs-tap/scst-scan/install-trivy-integration.hbs.md

 > **Note**
 > The VMware project repository does not require authentication, so you don't need to perform a Docker login.

-## <a id='trivy-repo'></a> Add the Trivy Scanner package repository
+## <a id='trivy-repo'></a> Add Trivypackage repository

 Tanzu CLI packages are available on repositories.
-Adding the Trivy Scanning package repository makes the Trivy Scanning bundle and its packages available for installation.
+Adding TrivyScanning package repository makes TrivyScanning bundle and its packages available for installation.

 > **Note**
 > VMware recommends, but does not require, relocating images to a registry for installation.
 The following section requires that you relocated images to a registry.
 See the earlier section to fill in the variables.

-VMware recommends installing the Trivy Scanner objects in the existing `tap-install` namespace to keep the Trivy Scanner grouped logically with the other Tanzu Application Platform components.
+VMware recommends installing Trivyobjects in the existing `tap-install` namespace to keep Trivygrouped logically with the other Tanzu Application Platform components.

-1. Add the Trivy Scanner package repository to the cluster by running:
+1. Add Trivypackage repository to the cluster by running:

     ```shell
     tanzu package repository add trivy-scanner-repository \